-3. Using distilled water, refill cells as required to cover cell plates of which can also be visualized through the plastic battery case.
+3. Using distilled water, refill cells as required to bring fluid to proper level.

 4. With cell caps removed, connect battery charger to battery terminals.
 Red to positive (+) terminal and black to negative (-) terminal.

 5. Slow charge battery at 1 amp for 10 hours.